liguowang/CrossMap/docs/index.rst

 Compare to UCSC liftover tool
 ==============================

-To access the accuracy of CrossMap, we randomly generated 10,000 genome intervals (download from `here <https://sourceforge.net/projects/crossmap/files/hg19.rand.bed.gz/download>`_) with the fixed interval size of 200 bp from hg19.
+To assess the accuracy of CrossMap, we randomly generated 10,000 genome intervals (download from `here <https://sourceforge.net/projects/crossmap/files/hg19.rand.bed.gz/download>`_) with the fixed interval size of 200 bp from hg19.
 Then we converted them into hg18 using CrossMap and `UCSC liftover tool <http://genome.ucsc.edu/cgi-bin/hgLiftOver>`_ with default configurations.
 We compare CrossMap to `UCSC liftover tool <http://genome.ucsc.edu/cgi-bin/hgLiftOver>`_ because it is the most widely